themattrix/sed2048/README.md

     $ ./src/2048.sh

 > Note for OS X users: The version of sed installed has different options than the Linux one.
-Notably, it does not have the extended-regex option '-r'.
+Notably, it does not have the extended-regex option `-r`.
 I recommend building the latest version from here: http://sed.sourceforge.net/